Strawberry Smoothie Foaming Salt Scrub Recipe for Glowing Skin

 It is also important to note that fine salt crystals will dissolve in this foaming salt scrub base over time.
 Therefore I recommend using larger salt crystals than the dendritic salt if you aren’t using this product right away.
 You can also substitute the salt with sugar for another fun twist on this body scrub recipe.

-In addition, I advise using an additional preservative if you’re planning to sell or store your strawberry smoothie foaming salt scrub prior to use for an extended amount of time.
-As water can easily be introduced to your foaming salt scrub during use, this can allow bacteria and other nasty bugs to grow in your formula.
+If you substitute sugar for the salt in this recipe, I advise using an additional preservative.
+This is especially important if you’re planning to sell or store your strawberry smoothie foaming scrub prior to use for an extended amount of time.
+As water can easily be introduced to a foaming sugar scrub during use, this can allow bacteria and other nasty bugs to grow in your formula.
 There are a number of preservatives available depending on your needs that would work for this product.
 Simply choose the one you like the best one for this product type.
 Then add the preservative per manufacturer guidelines at the recommended percentage and temperature.

 If selling your homemade products, you’ll need to follow FDA guidelines for labeling your product.
 Not sure how to label your creations?
 I highly recommend the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale.